NeoLorenzo/Realistic-Modular-Pygame-World-Generator/README.md

 *   `pygame`: Used by the `basic_viewer` example for rendering and window management.
 *   `numpy`: The core dependency for the `world_generator` library, used for all numerical operations.
+*   `numba`: Used to JIT-compile the performance-critical Perlin noise function for a significant speedup.